hackgvl/OpenData/README.md

 Next Steps: Tools
 * [Validations tools for Organizations and Organizers](https://github.com/codeforgreenville/UpstateEvents/issues/18) to build trust with users
 * We'll be using IFTTT, Zapier, and programming to build more tools for validating data and such.
+* We're expanding the data API into other public and human curated datasets.
+This could include things like locations (mills, points of interest), Wi-Fi, parking.
+The idea is that we can tie in at least some of this data with the Trolley Tracker and transportation.

 For more detailed updates and meeting notes, please see the [*Wiki Pages*](https://github.com/codeforgreenville/UpstateEvents/wiki) and [*Issues*](https://github.com/codeforgreenville/UpstateEvents/issues) links in the right sidebar for the latest project updates and/or come to the next Code for Greenville meeting.

 Feel free to update the [spreadsheet of area tech communities](https://docs.google.com/spreadsheets/d/1kNJRd0rw5eU7__0Wj9ZgSFg7gDiHOIbeisGvKkWivvU/edit?usp=sharing).

 ## Why
-Our purpose is to make discovery and promotion of Greenville's tech organizations and events easier for everyone.
+Our purpose is to make discovery and promotion of curated Greenville data.
+The first dataset is all the tech meetups/organizations and we're proceeding onto other data of interest to community member.
+There was a large set of use cases for meetup events at the very first CFG meeting.
+An events API is still on the table, but we're focusing on smaller, easier datasets to provide a broader range of interests and to engage people in the idea before tackling a complex set like events.

 ## What
 We will maintain a comprehensive database of all area tech communities and their events which is updated primarily by "robots".